Madaoer/S3IM-Neural-Fields/README.md

 Our work design a nonlocal multiplex training paradigm for NeRF and relevant neural field methods via a novel Stochastic Structural SIMilarity (S3IM) loss that processes multiple data points as a whole set instead of process multiple inputs independently.
 Our extensive experiments demonstrate the unreasonable effectiveness of S3IM in improving NeRF and neural surface representation for nearly free.

 The implementation of S3IM is quite simple.
-In this repo, we give a usage example of S3IM and present some video demos.
+In this repo, we provide usage examples of S3IM and present some video demos.

 # Video Demo